daidahao/C-CPP-Programming-Notes/midterm.md

 } stuff;
 ```

-In a union, all components are using the same storage in memory.
-Reserved size is the size of the biggest.
+In a `union`, all components are using the same storage in memory. **Reserved size is the size of the biggest.**

 # Lecture 4